GURDWARA SAHIB GREENTOWN, IPOH

 This lot No. 5055N (17,300 sq. feet) has been gazetted since then.
 The State Secretary Perak given the approval.
 Thanks to the Committee under the leadership of Sardar Gordip Singh (1999-2003).

 The Committee applied for the land around the Gurdwara Sahib comprising of the car park, the slopes and the land behind the School building.
-The State EXCO approved the application at its meeting held on 18 July 2012, but to date we have not received the official notification.
-The approval was cancelled vide a letter dated 24 April 2014.
-The matter.
+Through the good services of Dato’Mah Hang Soon, the State EXCO approved the application at its meeting held on 18 July 2012.
+Surprisingly the approval was cancelled vide a letter dated 24 April 2014.
+The matter has been under correspondence since then, and regret to say that we have been futile in this.

-We are grateful to Sardar Dheer Singh s/o Giani Tahil Singh for the undivided support he is giving us in this matter.
+We are grateful to Sardar Dheer Singh s/o Giani Tahil Singh for the undivided support he has been giving us in this matter.